-Name Status Indication (Dower) Off Power is off.
-(Power) On Power is on.
-Off The Wireless function is disabled. 《WLAN) Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port.
-(LAN 4-1), On There is a device linked to the corresponding port but there is no activity. 🧐 (WAN) Flashing There is an active device linked to the corresponding port.
+Name Status Indication Off Power is off.
+(Power) On The router has finished booting.
+Flash The router is booting or upgrading.
+Off The Wireless function is disabled. 🗟 (WLAN) On The Wireless function is enabled.
+Off There is no device linked to the corresponding port. 고 (LAN 4-1) On There is a device linked to the corresponding port.
+Off There is no device linked to the WAN port. © (WAN) Orange A device is connected to the WAN port, but there is no activity.
+Green A device is connected to the WAN port, and is active.
 Slow Flash A wireless device is connecting to the network by WPS function.
 This process will last in the first 2 minutes. 🛱 (WPS) On A wireless device has been successfully added to the network by WPS function.
 Quick Flash A wireless device failed to be added to the network by WPS function.